 Veolia Eau d'Île-de-France created ServO – a centralized tool for managing the entire water service – to optimize operations and energy consumption, from the river to the consumer’s tap.

-Every day, ServO analyzes the millions of data from the treatment plants, network and meters collected by thousands of sensors installed right across the network: buoys on the Marne, Oise and Seine rivers provide warnings about the state of the resource; Rés’Echo sensors detect leaks; and the Qualio sensors measure water quality and provide traceability.
+Every day, ServO analyzes the millions of data from the treatment plants, network and meters collected by thousands of sensors installed right across the network: buoys on the Marne, Oise and Seine rivers provide warnings about the state of the resource; Rés’Echo sensors detect water leaks; and the Qualio sensors measure water quality and provide traceability.

 "Every day, ServO analyzes millions of data from the treatment plants, network and meters."